Solving Conjuctions of Predications

 # This is a list of predications, so they should

-# treated as a conjunction.
+# be treated as a conjunction.

-# Call each one and pass the state it returns
+# call each one and pass the state it returns

 # to the next one, recursively

-for nextState in Call(vocabulary, state, term[0]):
+for nextState in call(vocabulary, state, term[0]):

 # Note the [1:] syntax which means "return a list